Skip to main content

 Choosing car insurance

-Getting the best price and protection with your car insurance
+Getting the best protection to match your needs, with your car insurance.

-Being without your car can be a huge inconvenience, so car insurance is a plan for when things go wrong.
-When you’re buying car insurance, take time to compare the cost and understand what is (and is not) covered by different policies
+Being without your car can be a huge inconvenience and damaging another car can be very expensive, so car insurance is a plan for when things go wrong.
+When you’re buying car insurance, take time to compare the cost and understand what is (and is not) covered by different policies.

 1. Compulsory Third Party (you have to have this insurance)